-9. An athlete and/or the accompanying guide-runner who during the course of a race voluntarily leaves the track, the athlete will not be allowed to continue in the race and shall be recorded as not finishing the event.
+9. An athlete and/or the accompanying guide-runner who during the course of a race voluntarily leaves the track prior to the finish, will not be allowed to continue in the race and shall be recorded as not finishing the event.
 Should the athlete and/or his guide-runner attempt to re-enter or continue in the race the athlete shall be disqualified by the Referee.